-When traveling there is, of course, always a risk of being robbed.
-While this can happen anywhere (even in your hometown), it’s often of most concern when on the road.
-Some of this information is pretty obvious, but it’s important and bears repeating.
-Keep reading to learn how to secure your valuables while traveling.
+When traveling there is, of course, always a risk of being robbed or of simply losing track of your important items.
+While this can happen anywhere, it’s often of most concern when on the road because you stick out, you’re moving around a lot, or you’re taking rogue transit methods.
+Likely, all three.
+Some of this information is pretty obvious, but it’s important and perhaps bears repeating.

 Places to be Extra Careful

 The first step is being aware of your surroundings, and identifying when you are most at risk.
 The following are places you should generally be on alert:

 - Big Cities: No surprises here, some part of most any city in the world requires caution.

 - Deserted Areas: It’s easier for someone to threaten or rob you if you’re on a deserted street than a busy area (there you can yell for help, others can intervene, etc.).

 - Conversely, Very Busy Areas: Think plazas, subways, crowded places.
 With tons of people around, a casual “bump” (aka robbery) will go unnoticed.

 - When You’re Clearly Visiting: Even if you aren’t doing “touristy” things like snapping photos every 20 seconds in a souvenir tee, sometimes you’re clearly an outsider and that makes you more of a target.